 It must also be noted the excellent work of the stereology researchers in tracing Buffon’s inspiration for the Needle back to Newton’s involvement with a similar experiment in 1664.
 Here it must be noted that this time frame was co-incident with the distribution of Dulauren’s (see within) finesse from which Newton surely developed his "action at a distance" theory of predicting the orbits of comets.
 It is worth noting that it also appears that Leibniz and the finesse of his Arctan series may have been influenced by Dulaurens.

-Other than his questionable Transform, the only work Laplace did which appears near original was his reported assistance to Lavoisier in designing the ice calorimeter.
+Other than his questionable Transform, the only work Laplace did which appears to have significance (it was only an appearance ...and intended as such) was his reported assistance to Lavoisier in designing the ice calorimeter.
 Yet, the most extensive and meticulous studies of the French Revolution come from the Annales Historiques de la Revolution Francaise.
 In an article with deep analysis and good discussion of the ice calorimeter and Lavoisier’s invention of it, there is not even mention of Laplace.

 Laplace was apparently secretly handed the original Needle’s point in 1770, forty years before he plagiarized and warped it in 1812.
 Academically, Laplace’s career successes also came from usurping the works of many of the major scientists of his time.
 His practice was to make small changes to the work of others and present it as his own.
 The Needle is an example.
 Not unexpectedly, Laplace was repeatedly accused of usurpation and plagiarism.